 Some sesame dressing is too creamy (more mayonnaise) and he doesn’t like it too much.
 This dressing on the other hand has just enough mayonnaise to be called “sesame dressing”.
 I’m happy because it’s healthier version by using less mayo.
 You might want to add more mayo if you prefer the dressing to be more creamy.
 Have a great weekend everyone!

 - Put sesame seeds in a frying pan and toast them on low heat.
 When 2-3 sesame seeds start popping, remove from the heat.

-- Grind the toasted sesame seeds with a motor and pestle until smooth.
+- Grind the toasted sesame seeds with a mortar and pestle until smooth.

 - Combine all the ingredients in a bowl and whisk everything together.
 Drizzle on top of a simple salad of ice burg lettuce topped with tomatoes, boiled eggs, wakame, and corn.
 You can keep the dressing in the refrigerator for up to a week.